bulletmark/pipxu/README.md

 Commands:
   {inject,install,list,reinstall-all,reinstall,runpip,uninject,uninstall-all,uninstall,upgrade-all,upgrade,version}
-    inject              Install extra packages into an application's virtual environment.
-    install             Install a Python application using an isolated virtual environment.
+    inject              Install extra packages into an application. install             Install a Python application using an isolated virtual environment.
+    list                List all applications installed by this tool. reinstall-all       Reinstall all applications.
+    reinstall           Reinstall an application.
-    list                List Python applications installed by this tool. reinstall-all       Reinstall all packages and their executables. reinstall           Reinstall a package and it's executables. runpip              Run pip with given arguments on virtual environment for the given package.
+    runpip              Run pip with given arguments on virtual environment for the given application.
-    uninject            Uninstall extra packages from an application's virtual environment.
-    uninstall-all       Uninstall all Python applications and their virtual environments.
+    uninject            Uninstall extra packages from an application. uninstall-all       Uninstall all applications.
-    uninstall           Uninstall a Python application and it's virtual environment
+    uninstall           Uninstall an application.
+    upgrade-all         Upgrade all applications.
+    upgrade             Upgrade an application.
-    upgrade-all         Upgrade all packages and their executables. upgrade             Upgrade a package and it's executables. version             List installed package versions.
+    version             List installed application versions.

 Note you can set default starting global options in $HOME/.config/pipxu- flags.conf.